Bedwetting Drug Therapy – Warnings

 But among the 25 patients younger than 17 who had seizures while taking desmopressin nasal spray (intranasal desmopressin), bed-wetting was the most common reason.
 Children taking intranasal desmopressin to treat bed-wetting are “particularly susceptible to severe hyponatremia and seizures,” states the FDA.

-From Our Expert Barbara Moore, Founder and Director, Enuresis Treatment Center, regarding DDAVP use:
+From Our Top Expert, Barbara Moore, Founder and Director, regarding DDAVP use:

 “Sometimes drugs work temporarily and sometimes they are absolutely no help at all,” says Barbara Moore.